XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/commandline-usage.md

 To run in client mode, provide the [commandline syntax](request-formatting.html#commandline-format) for one of the [`rippled` API](http-websocket-apis.html) methods.

-In addition to the individual command syntax, client mode accepts the [Generic Options](#generic-options) and the following options:
+Besides the individual commands, client mode accepts the [Generic Options](#generic-options) and the following options:

 | Option                  | Description                                        |
 |:------------------------|:---------------------------------------------------|